Definition of Equity Swaps

 - Unregulated: Unlike other derivative instruments that the government is regulating, equity swaps usually remain unregulated.

-- Expiration dates: Equity swaps have expiration or termination dates which makes them inefficient to provide open-ended exposure.
+- Expiration dates: Equity swaps have expiration or termination dates, making them inefficient in providing open-ended exposure.

 - There is always a possibility of risk in the equity swap for an investor if there is a default in payment by the counterparty.